The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 4. A firm pull on the tool’s shaft seats the plug against the inner liner of the tubeless tire.

-This method provides an excellent, long-lasting repair.
+This method provides a more secure repair than a basic string plug.
 The main tool is a bit bulkier than other options.
-However, the security of the internal patch gives many riders extra peace of mind.
-This tire repair kit is a fantastic choice if you prefer the mushroom plug design for a very secure repair.
+However, the security of the internal seal gives many riders extra peace of mind.
+This tire repair kit is a fantastic choice if you prefer the mushroom plug design for a more secure repair.
+Note that mushroom plugs are still considered a temporary repair by many tire manufacturers; a proper internal patch-plug combination performed by a professional is the only permanent repair method.

-Boulder Tools Heavy Duty Tire Repair Kit – Best for Off-Road/ADV
+Boulder Tools Tire Repair Kit – Best for Off-Road and ADV Motorcycles

 When your adventure takes you off the pavement, you need a tire repair kit that can handle the abuse.
 The Boulder Tools Heavy Duty Tire Repair Kit is our top choice for off-road and ADV riders.
 This kit is built for the tough conditions you face on trails and remote backroads.
 A flat tire far from civilization requires a robust solution, and this kit delivers exactly that.